-Motion and Title: Staff recommends motion to approve: a Community Based Agency Contract with Prime Time Palm Beach County, Inc., (Prime Time) for the period beginning October 1, 2020, through September 30, 2021, with two (2) automatic one-year renewal options, in an amount not to exceed \$272,534 annually for a total contract amount of \$817,602, to provide out-of-school programs throughout Palm Beach County schools.
+Motion and Title: Staff recommends motion to approve: a Community Based Agency Contract with Prime Time Palm Beach County, Inc., (Prime Time) for the period October 1, 2023 through September 30, 2026, in an amount not to exceed \$280,710 annually for a total contract amount of \$842,130 over a three (3) year period, to provide Quality Improvement Professional Development Expanded Learning Opportunities and other supports to out-of-school programs for middle and high school students in Palm Beach County.

-Summary: This Contract will enable Prime Time to continue to provide services to practitioners and youths at 16 sites throughout the County.
-This will include additional learning and enhanced professional development to practitioners through the ACHIEVE Out-of-School Time (OST), a tiered incentive award program to practitioners with a middle school population.
-Prime Time will provide training virtually until in person training are safe to conduct.
-In FY2019, Prime Time served 696 youth, which exceeded their projected 550 youth.
-In FYs 2021 - 2023, Prime Time anticipates serving 550 youths annually.
+Summary: This Contract will enable Prime Time to continue to provide services to practitioners and youth at 15 sites throughout the County.
+This will include additional learning and enhanced professional development to practitioners through the ACHIEVE Out-of-School Time (OST), a tiered incentive award program that rewards practitioners for participating in trainings and earning certificates and degrees, with an emphasis in best practices in youth development.
+In FY2022, Prime Time Providers of Expanded Learning Opportunities (ELO Providers) served 2,336 youth.
+In FY2021, ELO Providers served 530 youth, and in FY2020, they served 434 youth.
+Covid impacted the numbers served in FY2020 and FY2021.
+In FYs 2023 - 2026, ELO Providers anticipate providing 2,500 youth experiences annually.
 After completion of each contract year, a report will be generated detailing Prime Time's progress in meeting their performance measurements.
 Countywide (HH)